April 8-April 23, 2026

 Adrass style Ikat production

-We will begin our day with a small route to Yadgorlik, 30 30-minute drive, and visit Yadgorlik, the old Russian silk weaving factory with retro vibes.
+We will begin our day with a short route, a 30-minute drive, to Yadgorlik, the old Russian silk weaving factory with retro vibes.
 Then we will be in the Madrasa of Fergana, a meeting point with a textile specialist.
 We will have lunch at Traktir and rest a little bit before happy hour at the hotel.
-In the late afternoon, we will visit a very special point, the semi-state Weaving center/Museum with dozens of Ikat and silk carpet weavers and a museum with all stages of textile production.
-Dinner at the garden of the museum, Overnight at Hotel 777.
+In the late afternoon, we will visit a very special point, the semi-state Weaving center/Museum, with dozens of Ikat and silk carpet weavers and a museum with all stages of textile production.
+Dinner at the garden of the museum, overnight at Hotel 777, Fergana

 Silk extraction in Margilan